Our Exciting Naturalization As US Citizens

 Our Oath Ceremony took place in Austin at UT (University of Texas) on January 17, 2003.
 There were 432 people from 73 countries taking the oath.

 Texas Supreme Court Justice Wallace Jefferson, a very impressive man, delivered the main address.
 He’s the first African-American to become a Texas Supreme Court Justice, and also one of the youngest ever.
 He spoke about what it meant to be a US citizen.
 Given that his great-grandfather was a slave, he has a special appreciation for what it means to be a US citizen with all the rights that the Constitution guarantees.
-In closing, he said that even if his ancestors were never brought to the US, he thinks he would’ve done all he could to come to the US.
+In closing, he said that even if his ancestors had never been brought to the US, he thinks he would’ve done all he could to come here.

 Judge Sam Sparks read The Oath of Citizenship and swore us in as US citizens at exactly 2:40 p.m.
-We then received our Certificates of Naturalization, as well as a letter from President George W. Bush.
+We then received our Certificates of Naturalization and a letter from President George W. Bush.

 Special Mention

-I also have to mention Carey Dietert, an executive with Dell Computers, and also a member of a local opera group.
+I also have to mention Carey Dietert, an executive at Dell Computers and a member of a local opera group.
 He sang “God Bless America“, “The Star Spangled Banner” (the national anthem), and “God Bless the USA” in a way that brought tears to our eyes.
 Unbelievably good!

 After The Ceremony

-After the ceremony we met up with another couple from Lago Vista and their friends.
+After the ceremony, we met up with another couple we knew.
 The husband also became a US citizen.
 Congratulations Yaquie!
-A representative from the NLT Log (our local newspaper) was also there.
+A representative from our local newspaper was also there.
 We spoke with him for a while, and also took some photos.
-Afterwards we met with them at a local restaurant for a few drinks.
+Afterward, we met with them at a local restaurant for a few drinks.